First impressions count. Adopt these techniques to keep your audience rapt from the get-go. Here’s how to start a presentation.

 Physically they’re still occupying the same space, give or take a fidget, but mentally they’re reliving last night’s Netflix marathon, or pondering whether centaurs really have two rib cages.
 Miss that window of opportunity – those precious seconds in which all eyes are on you – and you’ve lost your audience.

-Better start strong then.
+Better start your presentation strong then.
 We’re talking Mr Olympia strong.
 We’re talking so strong that they’ll be re-experiencing your talk for days, or at least rueing their failure to Snapchat your opening salvo.

 So no pressure then.